idotuchman/RemoteControl/README.md

 To call a function, send the function name with the character string in parenthesis.
 For example, ```functionName(argument)```.

 ### Multiple Commands
-You can combine multiple commands by separating commands with a semi-colon:
+You can combine multiple commands by separating commands with semicolons (;):
 ```cpp
 LED=1;myVar=11;mynameis(Bob);
 ```